 CLIM's voting record is published monthly on its website.
-An internal log of engagement activities is maintained and a balanced selection of examples from 2022 is described in section 2.9, including instances where progress has been made and also where CLIM has not yet achieved its objectives.
+An internal log of engagement activities is maintained and a balanced selection of examples from 2023 is described in section 2.9.

 CLIM's board is responsible for overseeing and approving the Firm's business processes, including those that are stewardship related.
 The board has delegated direct oversight of certain processes to sub-committees which report to the board.
 CLIM's external auditors request documents from CLIM on a sample basis, as part of their annual audit to check that policies and processes are being followed as established.
-No significant finding arose from the 2022 audit.
+No significant finding arose from the 2023 audit.